:::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::

 泉岳寺と47浪人 / 忠臣蔵

-Sengakuji is a small temple in Minato-ku, Tokyo, famous for its graveyard where the "47 Ronin" (also known as Akorooshi, the "masterless samurai from Ako") are buried.
+Sengakuji (Senkaku-Ji) is a small temple in Minato-ku, Tokyo, famous for its graveyard where the "47 Ronin" (also known as Akorooshi, the "masterless samurai from Ako") are buried.

 The story of the 47 loyal roonin (see below) remains one of the most popular historical stories in Japan, and many people visit the temple in order to pay respect to the Akoroshi by burning incense sticks (senko) in the graveyard.
 A small museum commemorating the 47 ronin can also be found at Sengakuji.